gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Eike Kohnert](https://github.com/andrena-eike-kohnert).

 ### IDE integration improvements

+### Idea Plugin uses `sourceCompatibility` for each subproject to determine module and project language level

+The Gradle 'idea' plugin can generate configuration files allowing a Gradle build to be opened and developed in IntelliJ IDEA.
+Previous versions of Gradle would only consider the `sourceCompatibility` setting on the _root_ project to determine the 'IDEA Language Level': this setting on any subprojects was not considered.

+This behavior has been improved, so that the generated IDEA project will have a 'Language Level' matching the highest `sourceCompatibility` value for all imported subprojects.
+For a multi-project Gradle build that contains a mix of `sourceCompatibility` values, the generated IDEA module for a sub-project will include an override for the appropriate 'Language Level' where it does not match that of the overall generated IDEA project.

+If a Gradle build script uses the DSL to explicitly specify `idea.project.languageLevel`, the `sourceCompatiblity` level is _not_ taken into account.
+In this case only the generated IDEA project will contain a value for 'Language Level', and no module-specific overrides will be generated.

+The generated values for 'Language Level' are used when creating the `.ipr` and `.iml` files for a Gradle project, as well as to populate the Tooling API model that is used by IntelliJ IDEA on Gradle project import.

 #### Tooling API exposes source language level on Idea model